Homepage > Journal > The best programming languages for product managers

 Are you looking for an experienced UX agency?

-What is a Product Manager, and what do they do?
+What is a product manager, and what do they do?

-We will primarily write about the scope of operations, roles, benefits, and requirements that people in this job share.
+We'll primarily write about the scope of operations, roles, benefits, and requirements that people in this job share.

-According to Atlassian's definition, a Product Manager is a person that, above all:
+According to Atlassian's definition, a product manager is a person that, above all:

 • Identifies the needs, goals, and business expectations of the customer